rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • In-person request at the Clerk of Family Court where the divorce was granted

-Eligible persons are required to provide the following information when requesting divorce records;
+Eligible persons are required to provide the following information when requesting divorce records:

 • Names of both parties involved in the divorce